206: Ring of Terror

 Oh, that’s nice.
 I’m calling Betty White.

-Betty White is an actress who rose to fame playing the Happy Homemaker, Sue Ann Nivens, on The Mary Tyler Moore Show in the 1970s.
-She is known to a later generation as Rose Nylund on The Golden Girls (1985-1992) and as a feisty old broad with a sense of humor about herself.
+Betty White (1922-2021) was an actress who rose to fame playing the Happy Homemaker, Sue Ann Nivens, on The Mary Tyler Moore Show in the 1970s.
+She was known to a later generation as Rose Nylund on The Golden Girls (1985-1992) and as a feisty old broad with a sense of humor about herself.
 White was also an ardent animal rights activist since the early 1970s, long before it was trendy; she worked with such organizations as the Los Angeles Zoo Commission and the Morris Animal Foundation.

 “Lewis B. Moffitt.”
 Sat on a toffitt.

 A reference to the nursery rhyme “Little Miss Muffet”: “Little Miss Muffet/Sat on a tuffet/Eating her curds and whey/Along came a spider/Who sat down beside her/And frightened Miss Muffet away.”
 The earliest known version appeared in 1805, although some attribute it to Thomas Muffet, an entomologist who died in 1604.

 A paraphrasing of the opening line from the hit 1969 single “In the Year 2525” by Zager & Evans. (“In the year 2525, if man is still alive ...”)
 The song lists various years, separated by 1,010 years, and details the deterioration of mankind.
 Though it was a number one song in both the U.S. and U.K., the duo never had another charted hit.
 It has been covered more than sixty times and is frequently parodied.